-- The partnership will work with developers and stakeholders to deliver the package of transport measures for North Quayside and South Portslade as set out in the Shoreham Harbour Transport Strategy.
+- 13. The partnership will work with developers and stakeholders to deliver the package of transport measures for North Quayside and South Portslade as set out in the Shoreham Harbour Transport Strategy.
 Critical measures include:

 - Improvements to the following junctions:

 - Wellington Road (A259) Church Road (A293) - Basin Road North

 - Kingsway/Wellington Road (A259) -

 Boundary Road/Station Road

 (B2194) Basin Road North

-- Improvements to the cycling facilities along the A259Improvements to pedestrian and cycle crossing points.
+- Improvements to the cycling facilities along the A259.
+Improvements to pedestrian and cycle crossing points.

-- Improvements to bus stops

-- 2. Development will be required to contribute to, or deliver, improvements set out in the Shoreham Harbour Transport Strategy.